Note: This blog was updated on 30 November 2022.

 Instead, record every new enquiry; the good, the bad and the ugly (yes, even the person who wants to pop in this afternoon to get you to sign their final salary transfer forms so they can take the money out to buy a caravan in Ingoldmells!).

-In the meantime, though, go and look at your enquiry data for 2020 and consider which data points you’re missing.
+In the meantime, though, go and look at your enquiry data for 2020 and 2021 and consider which data points you’re missing.
 Now’s a perfect time, at the start of the new year, to start collecting data properly.
 The benefits of getting into good habits?

 - A genuine understanding of what’s working with your marketing, and what isn’t